bihor/fp_newsletter/Documentation/KnownProblems/Index.rst

 Since version 5.x there is not only one plugin name (pi1).
 In some cases therefore you need to change the template and add, modify or delete the pi-parameter at a f:link.external or f:form.

+Since version 5.x the email content will not be translated when settings.email.dontAppendL=1 is set.

 A
 `bug tracker <https://github.com/bihor/fp_newsletter/issues>`_
 is available for this project at GitHub.